 Opening its 26th season, iPalpiti Summer Music Festival will feature a collection of nearly 30 prize-winning young musicians from around the globe.

-Concerts can be enjoyed at the world renowned Walt Disney Music Hall from July 14th-July 23rd.
+Concerts can be enjoyed at the world-renowned Walt Disney Music Hall.

-Ticket prices start for as little as $10!
-Check their website as more information becomes available.
+Ticket prices typically start for as little as $10!